 Following the launch accident with the Soyuz MS-10 spacecraft on October 11, the GLONASS-M mission remained on schedule for liftoff on November 3.

 As of October 30, the launch vehicle was fully assembled and ready for the rollout to the launch pad, which took place on the morning of October 31.
 On November 1, the rocket and the spacecraft went through the routine integrated tests without major problems.
 The third work day on the pad was reserved for the closure of any opened issues should they come up in the pre-launch processing.
 The active preparations for the liftoff would then resume on November 3.

 How GLONASS-M No. 57 was launched

 The liftoff of a Soyuz-2-1b/Fregat-M vehicle took place on Nov.
-3, 2018, from Pad 4 at Site 43 in Plesetsk.
+3, 2018, at 03:15:17 Moscow Time from Pad 4 at Site 43 in Plesetsk.
 The rocket carried the GLONASS-M No. 57 satellite for Russia's GLONASS navigation constellation.